 If the search was legitimate but you were found with a small amount and it was your first offense, you may be able to ask for a diversion program.
 In some drug cases, the charges can be dropped if you successfully complete the program.

 Even for more serious charges like felony trafficking, your attorney will have potential options for you to consider, which could include attempting to come to a plea agreement for a lesser drug charge.
-Your attorney will discuss the risks and potential benefits of each strategy so that you understand what might happen and are able to be an active participant in your defense strategy.
+Your drug crimes attorney will discuss the risks and potential benefits of each strategy so that you understand what might happen and are able to be an active participant in your defense strategy.

 If you’re facing criminal charges related to controlled or illegal substances, call the Wisconsin drug lawyers at West & Dunn.